decameronn/reading-list/README.md

 # Reading List
 A list of books that I am currently reading and a history of what I read in the (very recent) past.
-All the materials listed here helped mold me into who I am today.
+All the materials listed here helped mold me (to various degrees) into who I am today.
 When I say "book", I mean an actual book, but also an article, a video (even an entire series), a podcast, etc.

 Sorting is done by author's name, in alphabetical order.